Berea-College-CSC-226/p01-final-project-fusonk-1/README.md

 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?

+I selected my project, because I enjoy games and I wasn't great at coding so I wanted to take on a bigger project in order to try and increase my skills, while learning how to create games, because I enjoy making games.
+I knew this would be hard to create, and it has been.
+My final project is a bit different from what I was originally planning to create, I've had to change where some items run because they were game mechanics not sprite mechanics, I've had to ____________.
+Continue later, Im gonna take a small break.

+.
+I certainly haven't been
+able to do everything I wanted to, but I don't regret trying to make a small dungeon crawler, because I feel like I've learned so much.
+I've learned how to handle sprite collisions better, how to group sprites, how to create sprites, how to add text to the screen when its updating,ect.